rust-cli/book/src/tutorial/packaging.md

 install crates from git repositories, only install specific binaries of a crate, and specify and alternative directory to install them to.
-Best have a look at `cargo install --help`.
+Have a look at `cargo install --help` for details.

 ### When to use it